carlosviniharo/chatbotRasa/README.md

 # chatbotRasa
-This is a chatbot for a banking institution wich uses Rasa framework and Whatsapp APIs.
+This is a banking institution chatbot that uses the Rasa framework and Whatsapp APIs.